zzonyo/trust-docs-test/source/index.html.md

 ### Q7: What to do if it's diconnected after the websocket subscription of account, order and positions for a while?

- When subscribing private accounts, orders and positions, the heartbeat should also be maintained regularlyl ,which is different from the market heartbeat format .
-Please refer to the "websocket Heartbeat and Authentication Interface" . if the it is disconnected ,please try to reconnect.
+ When subscribing private accounts, orders and positions, the heartbeat should also be maintained regularly ,which is different from the market heartbeat format .
+Please refer to the "websocket Heartbeat and Authentication Interface" . if it is disconnected ,please try to reconnect.

 ### Q8.
 What is the difference between order status 1 and 2 ? what is the status 3 ?